melphi/java-api-best-practices/README.md

 A working example with Spring Boot.

 ## How to run
 You can run the application from Maven, from Docker or as Java standalone executable.
+To build the application you will need Maven and Java8.
 After few seconds the application should be availabe, for example http://localhost:8080/health returns the health status.

 ### Maven
 Form the repository base folder run: